Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 ```

 ### Networks
 The siamese network ```SiameseNetwork``` consists of a convolution neural network (CNN) backbone and a simple binary classifier.
-The CNN backbone takes in the images and produces some latent vector output.
+The CNN backbone takes in the images, as inputs, and produces some latent vector output.
 Then the binary classifier uses this latent vector output to classify the image.
 The latent vector is just some compact representation of the image which highlights/extracts the important features of the image which will be used for classification.

 For this project a slightly modified ```restnet18``` was used for the CNN backbone of the siamese network.
 The ```resnet18```'s architecture is shown below: